yegor256/blog/_drafts/_vars.md

 in previous calls and in previously instantiated objects.
 This "class" is a giant bag of global variables.

-Every global variable is a trouble maker of that kind.
+Every global variable is a troublemaker of that kind.
-While the application is small and its test coverage is low, global variables may no hurt.
+While the application is small and its test coverage is low, global variables may not hurt.
-But the bigger the app and the more sophisticated are its automated testing scenarios, the more difficult it will be to compose objects which depend on global variables, singletons, or class variables.
+But the bigger the app and the more sophisticated its automated testing scenarios, the more difficult it will be to compose objects which depend on global variables, singletons, or class variables.